milosz275/uav-collision-avoidance/data/README.md

 The simulation data is stored in CSV format.
 Each row in the CSV file represents a single simulation data point.
 The columns in the CSV file represent the following information:
 - `test_id`: The unique identifier for the test case.
+- `aircraft_angle`: The initial angle between the two aircraft in degrees.
 - `aircraft_1_init_pos_x`, `aircraft_1_init_pos_y`, `aircraft_1_init_pos_z`: The initial position of the first aircraft.
 - `aircraft_2_init_pos_x`, `aircraft_2_init_pos_y`, `aircraft_2_init_pos_z`: The initial position of the second aircraft.
 - `aircraft_1_init_speed_x`, `aircraft_1_init_speed_y`, `aircraft_1_init_speed_z`: The initial speed of the first aircraft.